By Connor Donovan

 IMPORTANT DISCLOSURE INFORMATION

-Simon Quick Advisors, LLC (Simon Quick) is an SEC registered investment adviser located in Morristown, NJ; New York, NY; Chattanooga, TN; Denver, CO; and Los Angeles, CA. Simon Quick may only transact business in those states in which it is registered, or qualifies for an exemption or exclusion from registration requirements.
+Simon Quick Advisors, LLC (Simon Quick) is an SEC registered investment adviser located in Morristown, NJ; Chattanooga, TN; and Denver, CO.
+Simon Quick may only transact business in those states in which it is registered, or qualifies for an exemption or exclusion from registration requirements.
 Simon Quick’s web site is limited to the dissemination of general information pertaining to its advisory services, together with access to additional investment related information, publications, and links.
 Accordingly, the publication of Simon Quick’s web site on the Internet should not be construed by any consumer and/or prospective client as Simon Quick’s solicitation to effect, or attempt to effect transactions in securities, or the rendering of personalized investment advice for compensation, over the Internet.
 Any subsequent, direct communication by Simon Quick with a prospective client shall be conducted by a representative that is either registered or qualifies for an exemption or exclusion from registration in the state where the prospective client resides.
 For information pertaining to the registration status of Simon Quick, please contact the SEC or the state securities regulators for those states in which Simon Quick maintains a notice filing.
 A copy of Simon Quick’s current written disclosure statement discussing Simon Quick’s business operations, services, and fees is available from Simon Quick upon written request.
 Simon Quick does not make any representations or warranties as to the accuracy, timeliness, suitability, completeness, or relevance of any information prepared by any unaffiliated third party, whether linked to Simon Quick web site or incorporated herein, and takes no responsibility therefore.
 All such information is provided solely for convenience purposes only and all users thereof should be guided accordingly.
 References to Simon Quick as a "registered investment adviser" or any reference to being "registered" does not imply a certain level of education or expertise.
 Please remember that different types of investments involve varying degrees of risk, and there can be no assurance that the future performance of any specific investment or investment strategy (including those undertaken or recommended by Simon Quick), will be profitable or equal any historical performance level(s).
 Certain portions of Simon Quick’s web site (i.e. newsletters, articles, commentaries, etc.) may contain a discussion of, and/or provide access to, Simon Quick (and those of other investment and non-investment professionals) positions and/or recommendations as of a specific prior date.
 Due to various factors, including changing market conditions, such discussion may no longer be reflective of current position(s) and/or recommendation(s).
 Moreover, no client or prospective client should assume that any such discussion serves as the receipt of, or a substitute for, personalized advice from Simon Quick, or from any other investment professional.
 Simon Quick is neither an attorney nor an accountant, and no portion of the web site content should be interpreted as legal, accounting or tax advice.